Platform comparisonPlatform comparisonsComparisonCheckout

 • Geography: cross-border merchants see the strongest benefit when card acceptance is patchy or expensive.

-• Fraud profile: categories with chargeback pressure gain operational relief in addition to fee relief.
+• Fraud profile: categories with chargeback pressure gain process relief in addition to fee relief.

 How to test without unnecessary risk